brianpenghe/CodeGenerator-cleaned/smallRNA-seq.md

 after 2.4.4 finishes, run `~/programs/piRNA_PostProcess_TE.sh`

 ### 2.4.6 Extract mapping stats
-after 2.4.6 finishes, run `./testcodePostBowtieStat220711.12.09.30.080723186`
+after 2.4.5 finishes, run `./testcodePostBowtieStat220711.12.09.30.080723186`
 *Please make sure the script filename doesn't have "dm6" in it*

 ### 2.4.7 Move useful results to a separate folder
-I usually move the entire folder to a new place, and then move back the files I need (fastq files and `test`) for the next step.
+I usually move the entire folder to a new place, and then move back the files I need (fastq folders and `test`) for the next step.

 # 3. Run the actual code for 19-30mer